Health Library

 Diagnosis

-Diagnosing tuberous sclerosis can be a complex process because the condition impacts many of the body’s systems.
-At first, symptoms may be considered isolated problems when in reality they are caused by a single condition.
+Diagnosing TSC is a detailed process because the condition may impact many of the body’s systems.
+At first, symptoms may be considered isolated problems when, in reality, they are caused by a single condition.

 During the diagnosis process, a combination of other diagnostic tests and procedures help to understand: